JamieBort/Portfolio-Website/Revamp2023.md

       - and https://trello.com/c/PeariN22/

-  - Things that need to be addressed:
+  - Issues that need to be addressed:

     - Text size issues: